tolauwae/phd-thesis/src/preamble/acknowledgements.typ

 This dissertation could not have been written without the help and support of a long list of people.
 My words of thanks could easily fill an entire book, but instead I limit my acknowledgements here to two pages.

-First and foremost, I must thank my supervisor _Christophe Scholliers_ for being a tremendous tutor and teacher. // these past four years.
+First and foremost, I must thank my supervisor _Christophe Scholliers_ for being a tremendous tutor and teacher.
-//Christophe truly wants his students to succeed, and saves no effort when introducing them to every aspect of the scientific world.
 I am forever grateful for the guidance, enthusiasm, and the opportunities Christophe provided.

 // (Peter)
-I want to thank my co-supervisor _Peter Dawyndt_, and // who is always generous with his time
+I want to thank my co-supervisor _Peter Dawyndt_, and
 // The jury
-// #note[I would like to thank _Bart Mesuere_ for his readiness to serve on the board.] the members of the examination board, _Robert Hirschfeld_, _Quentin Stiévenart_, _Bart Coppens_, _Yvan Saeys_, and _Chris Cornelis_ for their time and valued feedback on the early manuscript. //I enjoyed the great discussion during the internal defence.
+the members of the examination board, _Robert Hirschfeld_, _Quentin Stiévenart_, _Bart Coppens_, _Yvan Saeys_, and _Chris Cornelis_ for their time and valued feedback on the early manuscript.
 I'm also grateful to _Bart Mesuere_, for his willingness to serve as backup on my committee.

 I wish to thank all my collaborators and co-authors.